top of page

-More on Bots in Online Advertising
+Bots in Online Advertising

-What are Bots or Invalid Traffic?
+What are Bots in Online Advertising?

-It is basically the non-human traffic coming your way and imitating the real traffic.
+Bots are basically the non-human traffic coming your way and imitating the real traffic.
 It can be defined as the artificial inflation of clicks and impressions on any website which may affect the revenue of the publisher.
 It may include unintended clicks or non-human traffic.

 IVT, generally, comprises of the following:

 Using automated tools for creating engagement with ads and ad impressions.